httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

 Given a key as input_key, return an ASCII string suitable for use in a HTTP field value.

+0. Convert input_key into a sequence of ASCII characters; if conversion fails, fail serialization.
-0. If input_key is not a sequence of characters, or contains characters not in lcalpha, DIGIT, "\_", "-", ".", or "\*" fail serialisation.
+1. If input_key contains characters not in lcalpha, DIGIT, "\_", "-", ".", or "\*" fail serialisation.
-1. If the first character of input_key is not lcalpha, fail parsing.
+2. If the first character of input_key is not lcalpha, fail parsing.
-2. Let output be an empty string.
+3. Let output be an empty string.
-3. Append input_key to output.
+4. Append input_key to output.
-4. Return output.
+5. Return output.

 ### Serializing a Dictionary {#ser-dictionary}